-Round-the-Clock Bus Service Provides Seamless Transportation To Hajj Pilgrim - UrduPoint
+Round-the-clock Bus Service Provides Seamless Transportation To Hajj Pilgrim - UrduPoint

-MAKKAH MUKARMA, (UrduPoint / Pakistan Point News - 10th Jun, 2023 ) :The Pakistan Hajj mission is providing streamlined transportation services to Pakistani pilgrims this year, with a fleet of 190 buses ensuring round-the-clock, direct transportation to and from Masjid Al-Haram, enabling Hajj pilgrims to fully devote themselves to their sacred obligations.
+Makkah Mukarma, (UrduPoint / Pakistan Point News - 11th Jun, 2023 ) :The Pakistan Hajj mission is providing streamlined transportation services to Pakistani pilgrims this year, with a fleet of 190 buses ensuring round-the-clock, direct transportation to and from Masjid Al-Haram, enabling Hajj pilgrims to fully devote themselves to their sacred obligations.

 The mission plans to increase the number of buses to 360 once all intending Pakistani pilgrims have arrived in Makkah, in anticipation of the upcoming Hajj set to commence on June 26.